-We recently found that an MSI installer built by the National Information Technology Board (NITB), a Pakistani government entity, delivered a Shadowpad sample, suggesting a possible supply-chain attack.
+We recently found that an MSI installer of the Pakistani government app E-Office delivered a Shadowpad sample, suggesting a possible supply-chain attack.

 Shadowpad is an advanced malware family that was discovered in 2017 after a supply-chain attack on a popular piece of server management software attributed to APT41.
 Since 2019, this malware has been shared among multiple Chinese threat actors such as Earth Akhlut or Earth Lusca.